-AIMS K12 has a Family Advisory Council (FAC)), which serves as an advisory forum for parents to engage the AIMS K12, staff and other parents.
-The council will consist of the Head of Schools, Parent Engagement Coordinator teachers, other staff members and parents.
+AIMS K12 has a Family Advisory Council (FAC), which serves as an advisory forum for parents to engage the AIMS K12 staff and other parents.
+The council will consist of the School Administrators, Parent Engagement Coordinator, teachers, other staff members, and parents.
 Students will also be encouraged to participate so that they may help shape school policy.